 "A merely good piece of description can be transformed into a memorable one by cutting away what disguises it."But the later sections, "Rearrange" and "Reword", are terrific as well, with plenty of concrete suggestions to make your writing shine.
 While some authors make recommendations that seem too vague to follow, Cheney doesn't just tell writers to, for example, revise their word order.
 He tells how to do that, giving several examples of poor word order, and making clear just how and why he would revise them.

-| Copy Editing | $0.02-$0.03/word |
+Copy Editing | $0.02-$0.03/word | for manuscripts over 10,000 words |

 Editing is expensive because it's time-consuming, skilled work.
 I have seen a few less expensive editors (generally big companies that send the work out) and many who charge more.
 I set my prices at a level that I believe is fair and affordable.
 I would encourage you to learn about less expensive and more expensive editors, and decide what you think.